mbilal1111/TKTRdf/README.md

 Including:

-- MRR results
-- MR results
-- Hits@K results
+- raw model outputs
-- Aggregate comparisons
+- aggregated metrics
-- Figures used in the paper
+- figures used in the paper

 ---